KadAMRN/carla-imitation-learning/README.md

 Congratulations !
 You have now executed the Behavioral Cloning program.

-Note : if you want to skip the training part we have provided the test_model_.pt file that you can use directly for the Behavioral Cloning model agent.
+Note : if you want to skip the training part we have provided the test_model_.pt file that you can use directly for the Behavioral Cloning model agent in the following link https://we.tl/t-PBDBd1AHiz